Login

 Industries That Use a Hazmat Suit

 Hazardous materials exist on many job sites, meaning workers from various industries require some form of hazmat suit.
-Common industries where this PPE type is necessary include but is not limited to the following:
+The following industries commonly require this type of PPE:

 Oil and Gas